amitfin/oref_alert/README.md

 ## Geo Location Entities

 Geo-location entities are created for every active alert in Israel (regardless of the selected areas).
 These entities exist while the corresponding alert is active (10 minutes by default).
-The state of the entity is the distance in kilometers from HA home's coordinates.
+The state of the entity is the distance in kilometers from HA home's coordinate.
 In addition, each entity has the following attributes:
 1. `friendly_name`: alert's area
 2. `latitude`
 3. `longitude`